maarten-pennings/6502/3eeprom/README.md

 So I hooked a LED to A4.

-The complete sketch is available as [script](eeprom-programmer/blinky.eeprom) for my Arduino EEPROM programmer.
+The complete sketch is available as [script](eeprom-programmer/blinky.eeprom) for my Arduino EEPROM Programmer.
 Once the EEPROM is programmed, plug it in the breadboard of the [previous section](#33-6502-with-EEPROM-and-oscillator).

 And enjoy the [blinking](https://youtu.be/LYZypJ-g0uM).